philipp-classen/easy-awscr/README.md

 The idea is to simply the setup:
 * It should work out of the box
-* The library should take care of acquiring AWS credentials and refreshing if they expire
+* The library should take care of acquiring and refreshing AWS credentials
-* Includes pull requests from forks providing missing features and bug fixes
+* (needed for now) include open pull requests that provide missing features and bug fixes

 It is not intended to be feature-rich, but rather to put the existing pieces together.
 Currently, it is expected to work on an EC2 instance (using IAM roles); or in a local setup